 Jeremy Rhyne is an attorney living and working in Orange County, California.
 When he is not fighting for truth and justice in the courts, he enjoys standup paddling, reading, running, traveling, and listening to Patrick O’Brian novels on a loop.
 He is married with two daughters.
 His Name Is Cwiz is his debut book.

 Jeff Richards is a native Washingtonian who lives in Takoma Park, Maryland with his wife and two dogs.
-His collection of short stories, Where We Want, will be published in 2021 and he is and presently working on Nothing Left to Lose, a memoir of the sixties.
+His collection of short stories, Everyone Worth Knowing, will be published in 2021 and he is and presently working on Nothing Left to Lose, a memoir of the sixties.

 Richards’ fiction, essays, and cowboy poetry have appeared in over 30 publications and four anthologies.
 He is a graduate of the Hollins Writing Program and the parent of two children who live in Colorado.